Book reviews à la bookworm...The good, the bad, and everything in between.

 While Dangerous Territory was great, and Over the Line not so much, but it still had its moments, this third installment in this series lacked even those moments.

-merry widow heroine with her emotional cripple-ness and blindness to what was really going on in her head and in her heart.
+I disliked the merry widow heroine with her emotional cripple-ness and blindness to what was really going on in her head and in her heart.
 Not to mention her almost TSTL tendency of refusing to budge as the hero was trying to keep her safe from whatever was coming.
 I was rather ambivalent toward the hero, empathizing on one side, disliking him on the other.
 His issues could’ve been solved by talking to someone (as his friend did), and refusing to solve anything brought him to where he was, in love with his best friend’s wife, and guilty about it.

 The romance was non-existent, where I’m concerned.
 I didn’t see or feel that they actually had any sort of romantic feelings for each other (due to their mutual issues about the dead guy), and although the sex scenes weren’t as prevalent as in the previous book they still sounded hollow, just the characters scratching their itches and going through the motions with no feelings behind their actions.

 Speaking of action, it left me utterly cold and uninterested.
 It could be because of yet more fillers between the “meatier” scenes, or maybe I simply didn’t care what happened to or between the two leads, hence the mystery, suspense and action didn’t really touch any “nerves”.

 Instead of a book or a story, this came across as merely words.